Introducing the Lebanese Legal System and Research

 3. The Constitution

 The 1990 Amendments shifted the balance of executive power from the Presidency of the Republic to the Council of Ministers.
-The Constitution guaranteed basic individual rights and freedoms and provides for a parliamentary form of government based on the democratic principles of protection individual rights and freedoms.[13]
+The Constitution guaranteed basic individual rights and freedoms and provides for a parliamentary form of government based on the democratic principles of the protection of individual rights and freedoms.[8]

 4. The Legislative Branch

 The Parliament has the power to legislate and oversee the performance of the cabinet.
 It may also confirm to disapprove of its ministers and vote them out of office.
-The Parliament elects the President of the Republic and ratifies certain categories of international treaties and agreements and approves the annual budget.
-Each Member of Parliament has immunity from prosecution for his opinions and ideas.
+The Parliament elects the President of the Republic and it ratifies certain categories of international treaties and agreements and approves the annual budget.
+Each member of Parliament has immunity from prosecution for his opinions and ideas.

 5. The Executive Branch